typicode/husky/HOOKS.md

 ### commit-msg

-Unlike usual with the `commit-msg` git hook, Husky does not pass the commit message in to the `commitmsg` script.
+Unlike the `commit-msg` git hook, Husky does not pass the commit message in to the `commitmsg` script.
 Scripts that want to examine the commit message must read the commit message itself.
 This can be done by reading `.git/COMMIT_EDITMSG`.
-For example, with node,
+For example, in Javascript, the commit message script could read the commit message with:

     var vs = require('fs');